Bob's Game: Crowdfunding campaigns

 On November 25, 2013, Pelloni made a Kickstarter for the puzzle game from Bob's Game, which failed on December 15, 2013, with $477 out of the goal of $6,667.
 Despite the Kickstarter failing, the game was released on the Ouya on January 1, 2014.
 Shortly after the Kickstarter failed, Pelloni created a Patreon page, which he later removed.
-On April 23, 2014, Pelloni launched the first and only Kickstarter for the previously-announced action-RPG Bob's Game, saying that if the crowd-funding venture was successful, he would invest the money to work from a "hack-van" in order to complete development on the title, and if not, he would put development of the game on indefinite hiatus.
+On April 23, 2014, Pelloni launched the first and only Kickstarter for the previously announced action-RPG Bob's Game, saying that if the crowd-funding venture was successful, he would invest the money to work from a "hack-van" in order to complete development on the title, and if not, he would put development of the game on indefinite hiatus.
 On May 22, 2014, with 17 hours left, the game was successfully funded.
 Pelloni acknowledged this success shortly thereafter on his website.
 According to a Forbes article published in January 2015, the developer has given up on the project, and plans to refund backers.
 However, on January 20, 2016, Pelloni denied this claim as he stated via Kickstarter that he had not permanently stopped working on Bob's Game, and had been pitching the game to investors and publishers, to no success.
-Pelloni cited an unstable living condition and extensive re-writes to the game's code as additional reasons for the delay, he also started to separate the game in a puzzle game and a RPG game.
+Pelloni cited an unstable living condition and extensive re-writes to the game's code as additional reasons for the delay, he also started to separate the game into a puzzle game and a RPG game.